 At 14, you and the other miscreants are once again lined up in front of the Head-of-Year and Deputy Head.
 Only, this time you're all being praised after being selected for trials for the county rugby side.
 And it wasn't that long ago that you were all being chewed out for jumping the lads from the posh school after they hammered you in a midweek game.
 The pure surprise and audacity put them on the back foot and they never recovered.
 (Something we took for granted growing up on council estates and traveller sites.)
 After they were bundled into their minibus you waved goodbye to them, their uniforms in flames halfway up a lamppost (something we must have seen in an American film).
 Now just a few weeks later you're being encouraged to knock these same lads on their arses (teachers' rules).
 But even this praise comes coupled with the patronising air that they're somehow doing you a favour.
 As if it isn't your natural athletic ability and dedication that has presented this opportunity.
 As if you're too young to realise that your aggression and fearlessness is only acceptable when channelled toward their goals.
 But you're all sons of generations that have already rejected (seen the consequences of) the idea of dying for king / queen and country.
 But if you've accepted that they're no longer preparing you for anything then you need to ask yourself what they're attempting to keep you from.
-[An archival sound clip fades in, beginning with a coach giving instructions to a team on the field.
-The crowd can be heard in the background.
-The coach says the following: "Now listen!
-They've got three of their starting defensive linemen down.
-Right now you go for the jugular.
-You go right at 'em.
-The game is on the line right now, but maybe the damn season.
-Now put yourself in that position.
-Right now!"
-The clip continues beneath the next short section before fading out.]
+[A sound clip fades in, with the noise of a crowd cheering.
+The cheering sounds echo-y, as though recorded inside of a large stadium.
+The clip continues beneath the next section before fading back out.]
 CG American Male: